Bahay kubo: Hispanic era

 The advent of the Spanish colonial era introduced the idea of building more permanent communities around church and government centers.

-Christianized peoples such as the Tagalogs, Visayans, Ilocanos, Kapampangans, Bicolanos, Cagayanons, Zambals, Pangasinenses, Ivatans, Mestizos, Criollos, Chinese and Japanese were send to live in the lowlands.
+Christianized peoples such as the Tagalogs, Visayans, Ilocanos, Kapampangans, Bicolanos, Cagayanons, Zambals, Pangasinenses, Ivatans, Mestizos, Criollos, Chinese and Japanese were sent to live in the lowlands.
 This established a community with most population of Austronesian origin, each having their own distinct traditions of Austronesian architecture, dating back even before the Hispanic period.
 They collectively evolved a style of construction that soon became synonymous with the christian lowland culture architecture known as bahay kubo.

 Appearance varies from simple huts, later known by the Americans as nipa huts, to mansions like bahay na bato.
 Architectural designs and furnishings varied from standard Filipino, Chinese, Americas, European to eclectic.

 The new community also setup made construction using heavier, more permanent materials desirable.
 Some of these materials included bricks, mortar, tiles and stone.

 Finding European construction styles impractical in local conditions, Spanish and Filipino builders quickly adapted the characteristics of the bahay kubo and combined it with Spanish architectural style.